Backoff and Interpolation:

 - For large k, the graph will be too jumpy.

 If we look at the table of good Turing carefully, we can see that the good Turing c of seen values are the actual negative of some value ranging (0.7-0.8).
-So Kneser-ney smoothing saves ourselves some time and subtract 0.75, and this is called Absolute Discounting Interpolation.
+So Kneser-ney smoothing saves ourselves some time and subtracts 0.75, and this is called Absolute Discounting Interpolation.

 The above equation shows how to calculate Absolute discounting.
-Here d is the discount which can be 0.75 or some other d.
+Here d is the discount, which can be 0.75 or some other d.

 The unigram is useful to exactly when we haven't seen the particular bigram.